 If you are a Ukrainian refugee in the UK, the Red Cross has information on family visas, the Ukrainian family scheme and claiming asylum in the UK.

 We have 71,000 volunteers and staff working closely with affected communities and to cover their basic needs.
 We are focused on being adaptable, flexible and responsive to whatever happens next.Maksym Dotsenko Director General of the Ukrainian Red Cross Society

-How is the Red Cross helping in Ukraine now?
+How is the Red Cross providing ongoing support in Ukraine?

 Our priority is to assist people during this time of heightened tension.